SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 We recognise that many developers will be coming to Agile Toolkit with a significant investment in other MVC frameworks, or in content management frameworks such as WordPress, Drupal and Joomla.

 If you want to add sophisticated data handling to your legacy code, Agile Toolkit is designed to play well with other frameworks.
-For example you might use the Agile Toolkit UI features for just a couple of Pages inside your CodeIgniter project, or you can use the unique features of the Agile Toolkit ORM to build the REST interface for your JavaScript frontend.
-Most commonly, users decide to rewrite their backend/admin system using Agile Toolkit as a first step towards integration.
+For example you might use the Agile Toolkit UI features for just a couple of pages inside your CodeIgniter project, or you can use the unique features of the Agile Toolkit ORM to build the REST interface for your JavaScript frontend.
+Most commonly, developers decide to rewrite their backend/admin system using Agile Toolkit as a first step towards integration.
 You'll find more details [here](/TODO).